CrossFit Kilter’s coaching staff is made up of certified athletes who have chosen to help our members reach their individual fitness goals.

 My personal goal is to live a long and FIT life.
 I want to be able to travel all over the world after I retire.
 As a coach, my ultimate gratification is to have an athlete tell me that I have helped them or that they really learned something from my coaching.
 I love to see athletes improve their technique, their form, and their fitness level.

-I started CrossFit in January of 2017 here at Kilter.
-I am the newest coach on staff.
-I started coaching in October of 2021.
+I started CrossFit in January of 2017 here at Kilter and began coaching in October of 2021.
 Outside of CrossFit, I am a certified Physician Assistant, but currently spend my time as a significantly underpaid SAHM.

 The goals I have for our members and myself are the same: technique, technique, technique!
 It keeps us safe and injury-free.
 It lets us lift heavy faster.
 It allows us to stand out at competitions and makes dropping in at other gyms a breeze.
 I want all of our members to feel welcome and I want everyone to have a great time.
 Finding CrossFit after the age of 40 has had it’s challenges, but it is proof that CrossFit is for everyone!
 As a coach, I aim to inspire older athletes making Kilter an amazing experience whether you are 22 or 72.